 Sure, the holidays are about celebration and seasonal joy, but there are plenty of stresses that go hand-in-hand with this time of year, from long lines and costly shopping expeditions to holiday traffic and meddlesome family members.
 For those of you navigating the holiday season while your ex-husband or ex-wife has custody of the kids, the holidays can be a particularly trying time.
-One of the most common custody arrangements is to alternate holidays year-by-year, but just because it’s routine, doesn’t necessarily make it easier to cope.
+One of the most common child custody arrangements is to alternate holidays year-by-year, but just because it’s routine, doesn’t necessarily make it easier to cope.
 That’s why we’ve assembled a few tips and tricks to keep spirits high this December, no matter how you’re spending the holiday.

 - Don’t Skimp of Self-Care